pedrol3001/http-client/README.md

 # Http Client

-Http client tha shows the response in a graphical interface
+Http client that shows the response in a graphical interface

 Dependencies: